Love Honey

 BBC Trust

-The BBC Trust is the governing body of the British Broadcasting Corporation (BBC).
-It is operationally independent of BBC management and external bodies, and aims to act in the best interests of licence fee payers.
+The BBC Trust was the governing body of the British Broadcasting Corporation (BBC) from 2007 to 2017.
+It was operationally independent of BBC management and external bodies, and aims to act in the best interests of licence fee payers.

 London